celo-org/celo-monorepo/flakey-test-tracking/README.md

 To ensure that a specific known flakey test is run for your PR, simply include the link to the flakey test's issue anywhere in the body of your PR.

-## Manually Reporting Flakey Tests
+## Still Seeing Flakey Tests?

 Some flakey tests are not uncovered by retries.
 That is, if they fail the first time then every retry will also fail.
 If you encounter tests like this, please create an issue to track it.
 If you do so correctly, the flakey test will be disabled until the issue is closed.
 To manually create a flakey test issue, mimic the format of issues created by the FlakeTracker bot.
 Specifically, make sure to add the `FLAKEY` label as well as labels for the package name and the ci job the test is run in.
 Also, include the `testID` of the test in the issue title.
 The `testID` can be derived as follows: `jobName -> packageName -> rootDescribeBlockTitle -> ... -> testTitle`.
-The effort of tracing down the title path will be well worth it!
+The `testID` is printed each time the test is retried and can be found easily in the logs.
 Please also include the test error in the issue body.

+It is important to note that some flakiness might exist in setup/teardown steps like `before` and `after` hooks.
+FlakeTracker does not currently address these cases, but you should still create issues to track them!

 ## Tricks For Fixing Flakey Tests